ADACS-Australia/regression_testing/BATCH.md

 ```
 command="bash -l -c 'set -e; cd ${HOME}/src/cas/quokka/remote; [ -f setup/env.sh ] && source setup/env.sh; exec python regression_testing/regtest.py'",restrict ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIFG21CqFMHf3gAt6dui9XkGbXDjenzvUJkgiRCYNQJK9 quokka
 ```

+As discussed below, the path and key in this will have to be adjusted.

 Some notes on security:

 - The `restrict` option is the modern way to apply all security restrictions at once